nganhkhoa/graphite/README.md

 ## Usage

 Prepare a yaml file, the syntax like the example [setting.yml](./setting.yml).
+There seems to be a problem with `Crystal.Dir.mkdir` that cannot use `~/` for home so change it to `/home/username/`.

 `./graphite --setting setting.yml install`

+Setting file is default to setting.yml so you can omit it.

-Will create a folder like below in `folder` key of yaml file, default to `~/GRAPHITE`.
+Will create a folder like below in `folder` key of yaml file.

 ```
 ~/GRAPHITE/